voxel51/fiftyone/examples/archive/db_performance/README.md

 -   Use an `UpdateContext` to modify many samples and save every...1000 modifies.
 -   `Sample.reload()` and `Dataset.reload()` reload from the database.

-## Performance Benchmarking

-CRUD

-1. create one/many
-2. read one/many
-3. update one/many
-4. delete one/many

--   What is the idea batch size? -> 1000
--   How does size of documents affect this?
--   How do indexes affect this?
-Is `background: true` going to help?

-`MongoFrames`?
-Or pure `PyMongo`??

-Schemas?
-Validation?